ImChikku/Namma-Kadai/README.md

 # Namma-Kadai
-its a organization of stall project
+It's a organization of Food stall in Shopping mall project